Severe Toothache at Night: When Should You See a Dentist?

 Dental Abscess

 A dental abscess is a collection of pus that can form inside a tooth, in the gum, or in the bone surrounding a tooth.
 Abscesses are typically caused by bacterial infection and can produce severe, persistent pain that may radiate to the jaw, ear, or neck.
+Swelling, a high temperature, and a foul taste in the mouth are common accompanying signs.

 Gum Disease

 Inflammation of the gums, known as gingivitis in its early stages or periodontitis when more advanced, can cause soreness, tenderness, and pain around the teeth.
+If left unaddressed, gum disease may affect the structures supporting the teeth and contribute to ongoing discomfort.

 Cracked or Fractured Teeth

 A crack in a tooth may not always be visible but can cause sharp pain, particularly when biting or when the tooth is exposed to hot or cold temperatures.
+At night, changes in temperature and pressure when lying down may trigger pain from a cracked tooth.

 Teeth Grinding (Bruxism)